ABMI-Kevin/ndpc/docs/index.md

 # Welcome

 ::: {.rmdnote}
-This page is currently under construction to align with the 2023 field season
+This site is currently under construction to align with the 2023 field season
 :::

 Welcome to the protocol for conducting a **digital avian point count** using an autonomous recording unit or handheld recording device.
-In collaboration with partners from [Environment and Climate Change Canada](), the [Breeding Bird Survey](), the [Ontario Breeding Bird Atlas](), the [Bioacoustic Unit](), the [Alberta Biodiversity Monitoring Institute]() and the [Boreal Avian Modeling Project](), this user-friendly protocol aims to establish a standard method for collecting data on avian populations in a digital format, making it accessible and easy for citizen scientists to collect and contribute to avian research and population monitoring.
+In collaboration with partners from [Environment and Climate Change Canada](https://www.canada.ca/en/environment-climate-change.html), the [Breeding Bird Survey](https://www.canada.ca/en/environment-climate-change/services/bird-surveys/landbird/north-american-breeding/overview.html), the [Ontario Breeding Bird Atlas](https://www.birdsontario.org/), the [Bioacoustic Unit](http://bioacoustic.abmi.ca/), the [Alberta Biodiversity Monitoring Institute](https://abmi.ca/home.html) and the [Boreal Avian Modeling Project](https://borealbirds.ca/), this user-friendly protocol aims to establish a standard method for collecting data on avian populations in a digital format, making it accessible and easy for citizen scientists to collect and contribute to avian research and population monitoring.

 ![](./images/map.gif)

-- Use of autonomous recording units (ARUs) and handheld recording devices to conduct avian point counts, in collaboration with leading avian research organizations.
+- Use of autonomous recording units (ARUs) and handheld recording devices to conduct avian point counts, in collaboration with leading avian research organizations
 - Standardized protocol for data collection to ensure consistency and comparability of results, following established guidelines
-- Digital format for data collection, making it easily accessible and shareable among researchers from various organizations.
+- Digital format for data collection, making it easily accessible and shareable among researchers from various organizations
 - Citizen scientists can participate in avian research and contribute to scientific knowledge, working in partnership with established organizations
-- No prior experience or expertise required, making it user-friendly for all skill levels, with support and guidance from expert stakeholders
+- No prior experience or expertise required, making it user-friendly for all skill levels, with support and guidance from experts

-## The Basics
+## The Basics {.unnumbered}

 - [Select a protocol](#download-cheatsheets) for conducting a digital point count
 - [Select a recorder model](#selecting-a-recorder)